DIII-SDU-Group/III-Drone-Core/README.md

 colcon build
 ```

+## Building PX4-Autopilot firmware
+TODO: Write this section, including how to add new DDS topics.

 ## Contribution
 Current efforts is to refactor, debug, and prepare the current version v2.1-ICRA2024 to the next version v2.2.
 Major structural changes are made.
 Tasks to be done can be found [here](https://github.com/orgs/DIII-SDU-Group/projects/1/views/1).